 Best Candidates for Sclerotherapy

 The best candidates for sclerotherapy are the ones who are relatively healthy and don’t mind some minor discomfort during the procedure.
 If you have any questions about the procedure, we’re happy to answer any of them, so you can feel more confident walking into the procedure room.

 You will also need to avoid putting any lotion or oil on your legs before surgery.
-You will be also asked to not eat or drink for at least 12 hours prior to the procedure.
-There may be some specific preparations your surgeon will ask of you, just make sure to ask a few days prior to surgery.
+You will also be asked to not eat or drink for at least 12 hours before the procedure.
+There may be some specific preparations your surgeon will ask you, just make sure to ask a few days prior to surgery.

 The sclerotherapy procedure is rather simple and only has mild discomfort.
 First, the surgeon will numb the area to be treated.
-Then saline solution is injected into the vein along with some pain medication.
+Then a saline solution is injected into the vein along with some pain medication.
 Once the vein is injected, you may experience some burning or cramping for a minute or two.
 Afterwards, the surgeon may instruct you to wear compression stockings to make the sclerotherapy more effective.
 You will then have a follow-up a few days after the procedure.

 After the procedure itself, you may experience some bruising or minor swelling in the areas treated.
 This is normal.
 You should see the results of the sclerotherapy in about 4-6 weeks after the injections.
 We stress that you wear compression stockings and follow the instructions that we provide to you after the procedure.

 If our team could be your advocate beyond the procedure, we would.
 We do everything we can to help you feel prepared, ready to recover, and on your way to a new you.
-Dr. Jeffrey D. Hopkins focuses on his patient’s needs first and foremost.
-We ensure health, safety, and the desired outcome every time.
+Dr. Jeffrey D. Hopkins focuses on his Dallas patient’s needs first and foremost.
+We ensure the health, safety, and the desired outcome every time.